Art at Sylvania

 - 5 oxy-acetylene stations on a manifold system

 - Welders: 2 MIG welders, 1 stick welder, two 4 ‘x 4’ rolling 1/2″ plate top tables with locking casters, cutting table, and 3/4″ plate table

 - Cutting: Plasma cutter, oxyacetylene torches, horizontal band saw, bolt cutters, metal chop saw, 10 gauge UniShear, bandsaw, jigsaw

-- Grinding and polishing: Powerful downdraft systems for extraction of dust and fumes, two 2′ x 4′ down draft tables, belt/disc sander for metal hooked up to down draft system, portable shop vac for metal/fumes
+- Grinding and polishing: Powerful downdraft systems for extraction of dust and fumes, two 2′ x 4′ downdraft tables, belt/disc sander for metal hooked up to the downdraft system, portable shop vac for metal/fumes

 Wood and mixed media tools

 - Stationary equipment: 2 band saws, belt/disc sander, scroll saw, compound sliding miter saw, drill press, planer

 - Handheld equipment: Router, 6 power hand drills, 5 angle grinders, 2 die grinders, circular saw, palm, and orbital sanders, 2 jigsaws, 2 flexible shafts

 - Hand tools and accessories: 40 well-kept gouges, chisels, veiners, rasps, wooden mallets, a full set of Forstner bits, auger bits, hole saws, mortising jig, dado blades, etc.